doorset/tb-radio-playlists/README.md

 # tb-radio-playlists
 A collection of playlists/radios that can be contributed by players for JCIT.

+Useful if you want to hear your own music on the server, or want to play your own sounds.

 ## Files
 Stream Radio will only accept certain filetypes; those that end in ```_m3u.txt``` or ```_pls.txt``` .
 Examples: ```file-name_m3u.txt``` ```file_name_pls.txt```